 Migratory Bird Protection Plan (MBBP)

 Fish Passage Plan (FPP)

+Any other environmentally related submittal not listed here.

 ODOT will review, comment and monitor these plans as part of its oversight commitment to confirm ongoing environmental compliance is achieved by the LPA.
-If any significant changes are proposed by the LPA during construction to any of the above plans, then the LPA is required to submit those proposed changes to the Local Agency Liaison and Region Environmental Coordinator to make sure the proposed plans still meet applicable permitting requirements.
+If any changes are proposed by the LPA during construction to any of the above plans, then the LPA is required to submit those proposed changes to the Local Agency Liaison and Region Environmental Coordinator to make sure the proposed plans still meet applicable permitting requirements.
 There usually always is some kind of change to the original plans during construction.

 Most of the time these changes are for the better, however ODOT needs to be involved in the review of those proposed changes just as ODOT was for the plans submitted prior to construction.